FlorianStuettgen/FlorianStuettgen/README.md

 The engineering approach is conservative by design.

 Data stays local where the workflow supports it.
 Controls and semantic boundaries are made explicit.
 Outputs are deterministic where deterministic claims are made.
-Evidence is separated from assumptions, and the system records what it can—and cannot—prove.
+Evidence is separated from assumptions, and the system records what it can and cannot prove.

 This makes the result easier to challenge, reproduce, and defend.